jbhender/Stats507_F21/nb/python_ecosystem.md

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->
 # Conda Environments
-- To get started, in your terminal application, `conda init`.
+- To get started, in your terminal application, `conda init [shell]`.
 - Make sure `conda` is in your path.
 - `venv` is an alternative.
 <!-- #endregion -->